Joseph Barker Stearns: Biography

-He was president of Franklin Telegraph Co., from 1869 to 1871, during which time he invented the first practical system of duplex telegraphy which was successfully applied to the English, French and Belgian lines.
+Stearns was president of Franklin Telegraph Co. from 1869 to 1871, during which time he invented the first practical system of duplex telegraphy and saw it successfully applied to the English, French and Belgian lines.
 Two years later this system was used for the Atlantic cables.
 He sold rights under his duplex patents to the Western Union Telegraph and Cable Companies, receiving large royalties for the use of his inventions from governments in England, France, Italy, Spain, Belgium, Russia and India, and several submarine cable companies.
 From 1879 to 1880, he was employed as engineer by the Mexican Telegraph Company in making, laying, and putting into operation the cables of that company between Galveston, Texas, and Veracruz, Mexico.
 In 1881, he performed a similar service for the Central and South American Telegraph Company, whose cables extended from the Isthmus of Tehuantepec in Mexico to Callao, Peru, in all between 4,000 and 5,000 miles.
 This work he completed in 1882.

 He retired from active business in 1885 and settled in Camden, Maine.
 There he had a library of 10,000 volumes, and a collection of Chiriquí Province pottery, which was exhibited at the Smithsonian Institution in Washington, D.C.
 He also had a collection of carved ivories which was exhibited at the Metropolitan Museum of Art in New York City.
 He died in Camden.